FredrikFredriksson/FredrikFredriksson/README.md

 # Hey, I'm Fredrik <img src="https://flagcdn.com/24x18/se.png" alt="Sweden">

-Fullstack developer based in Malta, working remotely.
+Fullstack developer based in Malta/Norway, working remotely.
 I've been at [Coin360](https://coin360.com) for the past few years building and maintaining a crypto market data platform — everything from frontend performance and SEO to Go backend services running on Kubernetes.

 I've been getting into AI automation lately — built a news bot that automatically scrapes, writes and publishes articles to aicryptonews.com with zero manual input.
 Just getting started with this side of things.